 The automated manual transmission (AMT) is an intermediate technological solution between the manual transmission used in Europe and Latin America and the automated transmission popular in North America, Australia, and parts of Asia.
-The driver, instead of using a gear stick and clutch pedal to shift gears, presses an upshift or downshift button and the system automatically disengages the clutch pedal, shifts the gear, and engages the clutch again while modulating the throttle; the driver can also choose a fully automated mode.
+The driver, instead of using a gear shift and clutch to change gears, presses a + or - button and the system automatically disengages the clutch, changes the gear, and engages the clutch again while modulating the throttle; the driver can also choose a fully automated mode.
 AMT is an add-on solution on classical manual transmission systems, with control technology helping to guarantee performance and ease of use.